Go (game): In popular culture

-Apart from technical literature and study material, Go and its strategies have been the subject of several works of fiction, such as The Master of Go by Nobel prize-winning author Yasunari Kawabata and The Girl Who Played Go by Shan Sa.
+Apart from technical literature and study material, Go and its strategies have been the subject of several works of fiction, such as The Master of Go by Nobel Prize in Literature-winning author Yasunari Kawabata and The Girl Who Played Go (2001) by Shan Sa.
 Other books have used Go as a theme or minor plot device.
-For example, the novel Shibumi by Trevanian centers around the game and uses Go metaphors.
+For example, the 1979 novel Shibumi by Trevanian centers around the game and uses Go metaphors.
 Go features prominently in the Chung Kuo series of novels by David Wingrove, being the favourite game of the main villain.

-The manga (Japanese comic book) and anime series Hikaru no Go, released in Japan in 1998, had a large impact in popularizing Go among young players, both in Japan and—as translations were released—abroad.
-Go Player is a similar animated series about young Go players that aired in China.
+The manga series Hikaru no Go and its anime adaptation, first released in Japan in 1998 and 2001 respectively, had a large impact in popularizing Go among young players, both in Japan and—as translations were released—abroad.

-Similarly, Go has been used as a subject or plot device in film, such as π, A Beautiful Mind, Tron: Legacy, Knives Out, and The Go Master, a biopic of Go professional Go Seigen.
+Similarly, Go has been used as a subject or plot device in film, such as Pi (π), A Beautiful Mind, Tron: Legacy, Knives Out, and The Go Master (a biopic of Go professional Go Seigen).
 2013's Tôkyô ni kita bakari or Tokyo Newcomer portrays a Chinese foreigner Go player moving to Tokyo.
 In King Hu's wuxia film The Valiant Ones, the characters are color-coded as Go stones (black or other dark shades for the Chinese, white for the Japanese invaders), Go boards and stones are used by the characters to keep track of soldiers prior to battle, and the battles themselves are structured like a game of Go.